 'Pay as you go' system at Italian highways is simple and easy to use.

-Regarding fuel, prices are higher on the higways or in remote, isolated areas.
+Regarding fuel, prices are higher on the highways or in remote, isolated areas.
 Towns and populated areas are definitely your best choice.
 Unless you are really at risk of getting stuck without fuel on the side of the road, fill your tank at gas stations in towns.
-You'll might end up saving up to 20c/litre!
+You'll end up saving up to 20c/liter!